CLI Behavior

 r[cli.path.flag] cargo bp --path <path> MUST read a battery pack from the given directory.
 Unlike --crate-source, which adds a searchable workspace, --path identifies a single battery pack directory directly.

-r[cli.path.subcommands] The --path flag MUST be accepted by all subcommands that operate on a specific battery pack: add, new, show, validate, status, and sync.
+r[cli.path.subcommands] The --path flag MUST be accepted by all subcommands that operate on a specific battery pack: add, new, show, check, validate, status, and sync.

 r[cli.path.no-resolve] When --path is provided, name resolution is not needed.
 The battery pack is read directly from the given directory.